Malaga: 22 tips for trips and things to see in Malaga (2024) – guide and map

 In our guide to renting and driving a car in Spain, we share practical tips and useful links that will come in handy before your car journey.

-What are the top places to visit in Malaga?
+What to see and do in Malaga?

-When visiting Málaga, you can’t miss some of the sights and places of interest.
+When visiting Malaga, you can’t miss some of the sights and places of interest.
 Be sure to check out the beautiful Alcazaba Fortress, the impressive Picasso Museum and Gibralfaro Castle, which offers spectacular views of the city.
 You should also explore Calle Larios, a picturesque shopping street with lots of restaurants, cafés and boutiques.
 And don’t forget to take a stroll along La Malagueta beach, where you’ll have stunning views of the Mediterranean.

-How long to visit Málaga for?
+How long to visit Malaga for?

-Málaga is a popular seaside resort where you can spend several weeks and still have plenty to do.
-If you want to see the best of Málaga, you’ll visit the best in 2-3 days.
+Malaga is a popular seaside resort where you can spend several weeks and still have plenty to do.
+If you want to see the best of Malaga, you’ll visit the best in 2-3 days.
 Would you like to enjoy a few sunny days on the beach or go exploring in Andalusia?
 Extend your stay for a minimum of 7 days.

 What to taste in Malaga?